ironsteel/nes_ecp5/README.md

-# FPGA NES on the ulx3s 12F Board using prj trellis, nextpnr and yosys
+# FPGA NES on the ulx3s board using prj trellis, nextpnr and yosys

 ## Intro